Shahin093/mtm-tradus-inventory-management/README.md

 ### GetAllUsers / Filters

-- you can filtering all of users.
-- you can searching all of users.
-- you can pagination all of users.
+- you can filtering, searching, pagination all of users.
 - you will be able to show all of users without password
 - (Authentication): it could access only Admins.